Nthompson096/vfio-gpu-script/README.md

 you can view your GFX card with ``lspci`` and it should give you the PCI-E numbers such as ``09:00.0`` and ``09:00.1`` for an example.

+# For Fedora

+## I have issues with SElinux with my NTFS drive, VM will not start and or it crashes, already set permissons and groups (fedora)

+Use this to enable VM's on

+    setsebool  virt_use_fusefs=on

+and before you run this script be sure to enter this following command to update grub and reboot

+    sudo grubby --update-kernel=ALL --args='kvm.ignore_msrs=1'

+If all else fails you'll probably have to either set seliunx to ``permissive`` or ``disabled`` it inside ```/etc/selinux/config```

+You can also set it wil grubby, that's inside the selinux config, will not cover here though.

+## I have no idea how to set permisisons and groups inside fedora

+    sudo usermod -a -G libvirt $(whoami)

+and be sure to add yourself to the qemu file like so in ```/etc/libvirt/qemu.conf```

+      user = "1000"

+    # The group for QEMU processes run by the system instance.
+It can be
+    # specified in a similar way to user.
+      group = "libvirt"

+The following above was an example and a Userid of the current user, which is you; you can change it to something you'd want.

+## Fstab

+     LABEL=SO /mnt/sdd1  ntfs-3g default_permissons,allow_other,uid=1000,gid=1000,rw,umask=000 0 0

+An example of a fstab drive; change it to what you will but it seems to work pretty well under fedora.

 ## GIF Examples

 *  *inital startup*